baier233/x64dbg/docs/developers/functions/gui/index.rst

 GUI Functions
 =============
-This section contains information about the Graphical User Interface GUI functions of x64dbg.
+This section contains information about the Graphical User Interface GUI functions of MARENOL.

 **Contents:**